How to finish my printed horn

 For this finish we use car bodywork way to do.

-Then we need to sand it, it can need several layer/sand operations, at least 3 repetition of it is needed.
+Then sand, I can need several layer/sand operations, at least 3 or 2 repetition of it is needed.
+At the end sanding to 240/250P minimum.

-4. Primer and sand
+3. Filling Primer and sand

-Sand the primer when it’s dry, use 400P grain without water and by hand, prefer to make tiny layers of filling primer then sand then put another layer then send again rather than put too much of filling primer in one shot.
+Sand the primer when it’s dry, use 240P/255P grain without water and by hand, prefer to make tiny layers of filling primer then sand then put another layer then send again rather than put too much of filling primer in one shot.

 The state of the surface must be perfect at the end here.

-5. Paint
+4. Paint

 Use a paint by following brand instructions, use the same brand than the primer to avoid bad chemical reactions 6 or 12 months later, a chemical reaction between primer and paint too different can have a result as cracks then falling paint months or years after.